HiImRook/accessible-pos-chain/README.md

 - MIT — see LICENSE in this repo.

 Acknowledgements
-- Built and maintained by the solo author (Rook).
+- Built and maintained by the solo author Rook.
 If you run this successfully on your machines and it behaves, open an issue and tell me.